View Invariant Learning for Vision-Language Navigation in Continuous Environments: Experiments

 \section{Experiments}

 We aim to answer the following four research questions. \textbf{Q1}: How does our VIL strategy perform compared to existing baseline methods under varied viewpoints?
 (Sec. \ref{sec:main_results}) \textbf{Q2}: Does VIL maintain performance on the original VLNCE setting?
 (Sec. \ref{sec:vlnce}) \textbf{Q3}: Is standard fine-tuning (i.e., retraining the model under varied viewpoint data) sufficient?
 What is the contribution of each component?
-(Sec. \ref{sec:ablation}) \textbf{Q4}: Does VIL remain stable across camera height and angle shifts?
-(Sec. \ref{sec:robustness})
+(Sec. \ref{sec:ablation}) \textbf{Q4}: Does VIL extrapolate to out-of-distribution viewpoints?
+(Sec.~\ref{sec:ood})

 \textbf{Baselines.} We evaluate evaluate our VIL strategy by applying it to two strong VLNCE baselines: BEVBert \cite{an2022bevbert} and ETPNav \cite{an2024etpnav}.
-ETPNav integrates a waypoint predictor into a multimodal architecture.
-BEVBert employs bird's-eye view representations to improve spatial reasoning.
 Both methods demonstrate strong performance on standard VLNCE benchmarks and provide trained checkpoints, making them widely used in recent studies.
 We apply VIL on top of each baseline to evaluate its compatibility and performance gain across different architectures.

 \textbf{Benchmarks.} The R2R-CE dataset \cite{krantz2020beyond-vlnce1} comprises a total of 5,611 trajectories and the average path length is 9.89m and each instruction is comprised of an average of 32 words.
 Compared to R2R-CE, RxR-CE \cite{ku2020room} is larger and more challenging.
 RxR-CE presents substantively longer instructions, an average of 120 words per instruction, and annotated paths in RxR-CE are much longer than those in R2R-CE with an average length of 15.32m.
 To evaluate generalization, the val-seen and val-unseen splits are commonly used.
 Both splits include navigation instructions not seen during training.
-The main difference lies in the environments: val-seen environments appear in the training set, while val-unseen environments do not.
+The main difference lies in the environments: val-seen environments appear in the training set, while val-unseen does not.